-Hospice offers comprehensive services for families of patients with HIV/ATDS:
+Hospice offers comprehensive services for families of patients with HIV/AIDS:

 - Caregiver education and training – The family caregiver is vital in helping hospice professionals care for the patient.
 As the patient gets weaker, symptoms increase and communication becomes more difficult.
-We relieve families’ concerns by educating them on how best to care for their loved one.
+We relieve families’ concerns by educating them on how best to care for their loved one with HIV/AIDS.

 - Help with difficult decisions – Hospice helps families make tough choices that impact the patient’s condition and quality of life—for example, whether or not to give antibiotics for a recurring infection.

-- Emotional and spiritual assistance – Hospice meets the needs of loved ones along with those of the patient.
+- Emotional and spiritual assistance – Hospice meets the needs of patients and their partners/family members alike.

 - Financial assistance – Although hospice services are covered by Medicare, Medicaid/Medi-Cal and private insurers, families may have financial concerns brought about by their loved one’s extensive illness.
 Social workers can assist families with financial planning and finding financial assistance during hospice care.
 After a death, they can help grieving families find financial assistance through human services, if needed.